 In cases where the parties dispute whether the injury is minor or not, or where there may be disputes over the victim’s diligent pursuit of medical care, the default legal position is that the victim’s injuries are minor.
 This means it is assumed that the injury is minor until and unless the victim demonstrates that the injury is not minor.
 This puts the burden on the plaintiff to demonstrate that the injuries are not minor.

 Victims must be diligent about pursuing treatment, and getting the medical attention they need as soon as possible after an accident.
 Victims also may have to be patient, to see if an otherwise minor injury becomes something major down the line, if the injuries do not heal as anticipated.

 Victims can anticipate constant challenges not just to the severity of injuries, but to whether the injuries pre-dated the accident, in efforts to cap damages, and many liable parties will try to argue that major injuries are in fact minor.
 Victims may have to wage legal war on two fronts—one to determine whether the injury is minor, and the other to determine the common issues in any injury case, such as who is negligent.

 Do not navigate Nova Scotia’s injury system by yourself.
-The lawyers at Preszler Injury Lawyers can help explain what you can expect, and can assist you in obtaining the damages that you deserve if you are injured in any kind of accident.
+The car accident lawyers at Preszler Injury Lawyers can help explain what you can expect, and can assist you in obtaining the damages that you deserve if you are injured in any kind of accident.
 Call today to speak with one of our lawyers.